 DL Santorini Located in Monolithos, this hotel has an on-site restaurant, free private car parking, free bikes and a bar.
-The hotel provides car hire, and air-conditioned rooms with a wardrobe, a kettle, a fridge, a safety deposit box, a flat-screen TV.
-Nearby, you can find Karterados Beach, Kamari Beach, Santorini International Airport.🔍FIND BEST HOTELS IN MONOLITHOS
+The accommodation is located close to Karterados Beach, Kamari Beach, Santorini International Airport.🔍MORE HOTELS IN MONOLITHOS

 Where should I stay in Santorini for the first time?

-Is it better to stay in Fira or Oia?
+Is it better to stay in Oia or Fira?

 - Best areas to Stay in Rhodes